Permanent Rent Stabilization and Protection Act of 2024

 This law sets clear limits on how much rent can increase annually for most rental units (regulated units), with special provisions for senior housing and exemptions for specific types of properties.
 This ensures that renters are protected from unreasonable rent hikes, offering stability and predictability in housing costs.

-Listening Sessions Scheduled for Prince George’s County to Hear Input on the Rent Stabilization Act and Receive Feedback on the Policies and Procedures to Implement the Law
+Listening Sessions Held for Prince George’s County to Hear Input on the Permanent Rent Stabilization Act and Receive Feedback on the Policies and Procedures to Implement the Law

 Maximum Rent Increase